rhu1/fgg/README.md

 Currently, many aspects of the code are quite primitive, mainly for the convenience of quick experimentation alongside the above paper.
-For example, types/functions/variables are not well named, apart from some correspondence with the formal definitions.
+For example, types/functions/variables are not well named, except for some correspondence with the formal definitions.
 The tool is also not particularly user-friendly:

 - it offers only the small (but meaningful) subset of Go as formalised in the paper;